mashraf94/Kidnapped-Vehicle-Project/README.md

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-These scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project:
+Execute the following in the top directory of the project to run the particle filter:

 1. ./clean.sh
 2. ./build.sh